tongyuantongyu/vs-NNVISR/docs/build.md

 ## Automatic build

 We provide an automatic build script for NNVISR.

+Before running the script,
+you should have CMake and a working C++ compiler installed and visible.
+On Windows, this means you should run the script in Visual Studio Developer Command Prompt.
+We strongly recommend installing [`ninja`](https://ninja-build.org/).
+The build script will automatically use `ninja` during build if present.
+The script will automatically fetch CUDA compiler and dependencies.

+If you are building with TensorRT 8.6 on Linux, `patchelf` tool should be installed or built binary may not be able to find their dependencies.

-Please clone the repository and run the following command:
+To run the automatic build, please clone the repository and run the following command:

 ```bash
 cmake -P cmake/build_standalone.cmake
 ```

-You should have CMake and a working C++ compiler installed and visible.
-On Windows this means you should run the script in Visual Studio Developer Command Prompt.
-The script will automatically fetch CUDA compiler and dependencies.

-On Linux you should have `patchelf` tool installed

 After the build, you can find NNVISR and dependency libraries under `artifact` folder.